-As camera technology improves, and 4K video capture rapidly takes over from Full HD recording (and with 8K just around the corner), storage media has to move quickly to keep up with the demands these new technologies place on it.
+As camera technology keeps on improving, and 4K video capture rapidly takes over from Full HD recording (and with 8K just around the corner), storage media has to move quickly to keep up with the demands these new technologies place on it.

 Memory cards increasingly need to offer not only large capacities for storing all those images and videos, but also data transfer performance that allows them to cope with crunching all those gigabytes of data.
 They also need to be able to keep up with blisteringly fast burst-shooting speeds that the latest generation premium cameras provide.